| rSplit | R Documentation |

 and combine the test sets from subjects with observed events and censored subjects.

-Otherwise, split a logical response y
+Otherwise, split a logical response y, stratified by itself.

 Specifically,

-response into a training and a test set by odds p/(1-p)
+split the subjects with TRUE response into a training and a test set by odds p/(1-p),

-response into a training and a test set by odds p/(1-p)
+and split the subjects with FALSE response into a training and a test set by odds p/(1-p).

 Then combine the training sets, and the test sets, in a similar fashion as described above.

-Otherwise, split a factor response y
+Otherwise, split a factor response y, stratified by its levels.

 Specifically,

-into a training and a test set by odds p/(1-p)
+split the subjects in each level of y into a training and a test set by odds p/(1-p).

-Then combine the training sets, and the test sets, from all levels of y
+Then combine the training sets, and the test sets, from all levels of y.

-Function rSplit returns a length-nsplit
+Function rSplit returns a length-nsplit list of

 logical vectors.